Quantum Gravitational Sensor for Space Debris: Noises in the Matter-wave Interferometry

 where $F(\omega)$ is defined by

 Since $F(\omega)$ only depends on the trajectories of the two arms, we will call it the \emph{transfer function} of the interferometer\cite{Greve2022}, which means it transfers the PSD of the noise into the phase fluctuation of the interferometer.
-Mathematically, the transfer function $F(\omega)$ can be simplified into several equivalent expressions ~\footnote{The variables $t_1$ and $t_2$ of the double integral Eq.\,(\ref{shape-function}) can be separated, then this integral is transformed into the product of two single-variable integrals, i.e., the first line in Eq.\,(\ref{F-equivalent-expression}), and the second line in Eq.\,(\ref{F-equivalent-expression}) can be obtained via integration by parts.}
+Mathematically, the double integral in $t_1$ and $t_2$ in Eq.\,(\ref{shape-function}) can be transformed to a product of two single integrals, so the transfer function $F(\omega)$ can be simplified as

+According to expression Eq.\,(\ref{F-equivalent-expression}), the transfer function $F(\omega)$ is the modulus square of a complex number integration, so it is always a real valued function.